Benh83/die-vs-dieless-manufacturing/README.md

 **Does frontier manufacturing tech change the possible and optimal size of custom manufacturing businesses?**

-This is an interactive cost model for a one-employee business that sells custom, complex three-dimensional sheet-metal construction products, like formed facade panels, sculpted canopies and curved louvers(designs that would require a progressive die.
+This is an interactive cost model for a one-employee business that sells custom, complex three-dimensional sheet-metal construction products, like formed facade panels, sculpted canopies and curved louvers(designs that would require a progressive die).
 Every design is new, and, being custom, each sells only 1–10 units.
 The model compares two ways to make them:

 - **Progressive / draw die:** a new die for every design, pressed at a host shop.
 - **Dieless robotic forming** ([Machina Labs RoboCraftsman](https://machinalabs.ai)): no die.
 The part is formed incrementally from a CAD toolpath.